laurenhamann/taylor-swift-blog/content/blog/Music/Harry Styles/Harrys House/song-list/little-freak.md

 ---

 <p className="verse-one">
-Little freak, Jezebel
+Little freak, Jezebel <br />
-You sit high atop the kitchen counter
+You sit high atop the kitchen counter <br />
-Stay green a little while
+Stay green a little while <br />
-You bring blue lights to dreams
+You bring blue lights to dreams <br />
-Starry haze, crystal ball
+Starry haze, crystal ball <br />
-Somehow, you've become some paranoia
+Somehow, you've become some paranoia <br />
-A wet dream just dangling
+A wet dream just dangling <br />
-But your gift is wasted on me
+But your gift is wasted on me <br />
 </p>
 <p className="chorus">
-I was thinkin' about who you are
+I was thinkin' about who you are <br />
-Your delicate point of view
+Your delicate point of view <br />
-I was thinkin' about you
+I was thinkin' about you <br />
-I'm not worried about where you are
+I'm not worried about where you are <br />
-Or who you will go home to
+Or who you will go home to <br />
-I'm just thinkin' about you
+I'm just thinkin' about you <br />
-Just thinkin' about you
+Just thinkin' about you <br />
 </p>
 <p className="verse-two">
-Did you dress up for Halloween?
+Did you dress up for Halloween? <br />
-I spilled beer on your friend, I'm not sorry
+I spilled beer on your friend, I'm not sorry <br />
-A golf swing and a trampoline
+A golf swing and a trampoline <br />
-Maybe we'll do this again
+Maybe we'll do this again <br />
-Tracksuit and a ponytail
+Tracksuit and a ponytail <br />
-You hide the body all that yoga gave you
+You hide the body all that yoga gave you <br />
-Red wine and a ginger ale
+Red wine and a ginger ale <br />
-But you would make fun of me, for sure
+But you would make fun of me, for sure <br />
 </p>
 <p className="chorus">
-I was thinkin' about who you are
+I was thinkin' about who you are <br />
-Your delicate point of view
+Your delicate point of view <br />
-I was thinkin' about you
+I was thinkin' about you <br />
-I'm not worried about where you are
+I'm not worried about where you are <br />
-Or who you will go home to
+Or who you will go home to <br />
-I'm just thinkin' about you
+I'm just thinkin' about you <br />
 </p>
 <p className="verse-three">
-I disrespected you
+I disrespected you <br />
-Jumped in feet first and I landed too hard
+Jumped in feet first and I landed too hard <br />
-A broken ankle, karma rules
+A broken ankle, karma rules <br />
-You never saw my birthmark
+You never saw my birthmark <br />
 </p>
 <p className="chorus">
-I was thinkin' about who you are
+I was thinkin' about who you are <br />
-Your delicate point of view
+Your delicate point of view <br />
-I was thinkin' about you
+I was thinkin' about you <br />
-I'm not worried about where you are
+I'm not worried about where you are <br />
-Or who you will go home to
+Or who you will go home to <br />
-I'm just thinkin' about you
+I'm just thinkin' about you <br />
 </p>
 <p className="outro">
-Just thinkin' about you
+Just thinkin' about you<br />
-Just thinkin' about you
+Just thinkin' about you<br />
 </p>